Additive posets, CW-complexes, and graphs: Open questions

 5. For any $m\geq 1$, an $m$-antichain in an additive poset $A$ is an antichain in~$A$ whose elements generate a vector subspace of~$A$ of dimension $\leq m$.
-The \emph{$m$-width} $w_m(A)$ of~$A $ is the maximal number of elements in an $m$-antichain in $A$.
-Clearly, How to compute the $m$-width of finite additive powersets?
-Such a computation may help in finding new estimates of the complexity of additive posets.
+The $m$-width $w_m(A)$ of~$A $ is the maximal number of elements in an $m$-antichain in $A$.
+Clearly, Compute the $m$-width for all finite additive powersets and all~$m$.